 Group Exemptions (for subordinate organizations covered by an IRS group exemption)

-The Exempt Organizations Unit will notify the organization in writing when the request is approved or denied.
+The DOR will notify the organization if the request is approved or denied.

 Temporary Certificates - See TIR 96-9.